Science Careers: Interview with Vince Reinhardt

 Current employer: Motorola Inc.

-Job title: Electrical Engineer Staff Senior.
-Sounds fancy huh?
+Science Career: Electrical Engineer Staff Senior.
+Sounds fancy, huh?
 And no, I don't drive a train:).

 Time working in this field: 10 years, though it really doesn't feel that long.

 How would you describe what you do on a typical day?

 I make and draw electronics equipment that gets built in large quantities to be used for entertainment and communication all over the world.
 Hopefully at the end of the day I make someone's life a little brighter, happier, and easier.

 How did you become interested in this area of science?